 Treatments for pressure ulcers depend on how severe they are.

-For some people, they're an inconvenience that requires minor nursing care.
+For some people, they're an inconvenience that needs basic nursing care.
 For others, they can be serious and lead to life-threatening complications, such as blood poisoning.

 Ways to stop pressure ulcers getting worse and help them heal include:

-- applying special dressings that speed up the healing process and may help to relieve pressure
+- applying dressings that speed up the healing process and may help to relieve pressure

 - moving and regularly changing your position